Moist Lemon Blueberry Loaf With Sour Cream

-“I made this loaf for a refreshment needed for a meeting; I received so many compliments!
+“I made this loaf for a meeting; I received so many compliments!
 The loaf was moist, kept its shape when I precut slices and had a beautiful presentation” Diane

-Moist, lemony and bursting with juicy blueberries, this lemon blueberry loaf is perfect for a tea, shower or brunch.
+Moist, lemony and bursting with juicy blueberries, this lemon blueberry loaf is perfect for brunch, showers or a make-ahead treat with coffee and tea.
+It’s bright and packed with flavor without being heavy.

-The recipe below is a version of 3 recipes by Ina Garten, Jo Cooks and Nagi from TinEats with a couple of minor tweaks.
+The recipe below is inspired by versions from Ina Garten, Jo Cooks and Nagi from TinEats with a couple of minor tweaks.

 What to expect